texfaq/texfaq.github.io/FAQ-ctan.md

 date: 2014-06-10
 ---

-The acronym stands for ''Comprehensive TeX Archive Network'', which more-or-less specifies what it's _for_:
+The acronym stands for "Comprehensive TeX Archive Network", which more-or-less specifies what it's _for_:

 -  The archives offer a comprehensive collection of TeX resources.